JS00001/hog-lite/README.md

 To help with debugging, we've added debugging tools to the application when running in development mode.

 - **Network Requests**: To view network requests, press three fingers on the screen to open the network inspector.
+- **Client Store State**: To view the current state in async storage, press three fingers on the screen, and click 'Client Store'

 ## Creating Builds/Releases